Condla/hadoop-bootstrap/README.md

 * Connection to hosts established
 * Fully qualified domain names are entered in the correct section in the hosts file

+## Usage

+Execute _./cloudera-single-node-centos7-ec2.yml_ in order to provision an EC2 node, prepare the nodes for hadoop and download cloudera manager.